 Dr Lawler is a Research Fellow in the School of Psychology.
-She received a BSc in Sport Science and Health from DCU and holds a Post-graduate Higher Diploma in Psychology, Post-graduate Diploma in Statistics, and PhD in Psychology from TCD.
-Margaret's research focuses on young people's health, wellbeing and behaviour change with a particular emphasis on physical activity.
+She received a BSc in Sport Science and Health from Dublin City University (DCU), and holds a Post-graduate Higher Diploma in Psychology, Post-graduate Diploma in Statistics, and a PhD in Psychology from Trinity College Dublin (TCD).
+Margaret's research focuses on young people's health, well-being and behaviour change with a particular emphasis on physical activity.

-Her doctoral research, which was funded by an Irish Research Council Government of Ireland Postgraduate Scholarship, explored adolescents' physical activity patterns and psycho-social predictors of physical activity behaviour change over twelve months.
+Her doctoral research, which was funded by an Irish Research Council Government of Ireland Postgraduate Scholarship, explored adolescents' physical activity patterns and psycho-social predictors of physical activity maintenance and behaviour change over twelve months.

-Margaret is currently managing a feasibility trial, jointly funded by the Medical Research Charities Group and Health Research Board (MRCG-HRB), examining the effects of a peer-led motivational interviewing intervention to increase physical activity and decrease smoking and alcohol consumption among at-risk adolescents from low socioeconomic status communities.
-She has also taught various modules on developmental psychology, cognition and neuropsychology, statistics and research methods in DCU and TCD.
+Margaret is currently managing a trial, jointly funded by the Medical Research Charities Group and Health Research Board (MRCG-HRB), examining the feasibility and effectiveness of a peer-led motivational interviewing intervention for increasing physical activity and decreasing smoking and alcohol consumption among at-risk adolescents from low socioeconomic status communities.

 Publications and Further Research Outputs

 Lawler, M., Hickey, A., Hevey, D., Doyle, F., Nixon, E., Darker, C., Barry, M., & Field, C. , Effects of a peer-led motivational interviewing intervention on physical activity levels of adolescents in low SES communities, Psychology Health and Medicine Conference 2019, Maynooth University , 22nd March, 2019

 O'Byrne, C., Jagoe, C., & Lawler, M. , Experiences of dyslexia and the transition to university: A case study of five students at different stages of study, Higher Education Research and Development, 38, (5), 2019, p1031 - 1045